Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 |---|---|---|

-| Toilets | Yes | Carry torch, sanitiser and spare paper |
+| Toilets | Yes | Carry torch, sanitiser and spare toilet paper |

 | Potable water | Do not assume | Only use water if clearly signed potable |

-| Dump point | No on-site dump point known | Empty cassette in a larger town before arrival |
+| Dump point | No on-site dump point known | Empty cassettes in a larger town before arrival |

 | Bins | Usually some bins | Take rubbish with you if bins are full |

-| Showers | No | Plan personal care before or after your stop |
+| Showers | No | Plan hygiene stops in Moree or another service town |

-| Power | No | CPAP users need a charged battery solution |
+| Power | No | CPAP users need a charged battery setup |

 6. Nearby public Wi-Fi and phone signal